-We are excited to be returning to normal operating hours for the Fall 2021 semester.
-In keeping with the University’s guidance on indoor operations, we strongly encourage you to call (413) 5345-3464, or email email@example.com, before coming to the EO office.
-By contacting us prior to your visit, it allows us to schedule appointment times based on our available meeting room and waiting area spaces, so we can better plan for social distancing, making it a safer space for everyone who visits and works here.
+The EOA Office will be open during normal business hours during the Fall 2022 semester.
+In keeping with the University’s updated guidance on indoor operations, we strongly encourage you to make an appointment with us by calling (413) 545-3464, or email firstname.lastname@example.org, before coming to the EOA office.
+Contacting us prior to your visit, allows us to schedule appointment times based on our available meeting room and waiting area spaces, so we can better plan for social distancing, making it a safer space for everyone who visits and works here.

 We are more than happy to continue to schedule Zoom and other types of remote meetings for those who prefer not to come into the office.
 We also have a new online reporting form that allows for concerns to be reported, including anonymously, if you choose.

-The Equal Opportunity Office is responsible for investigating complaints arising out of the Policy Against Discrimination, Harassment, and Related Interpersonal Violence and the Title IX Policy & Procedures.
-The EO Office assumes responsibility for implementation of these policies, and provides advice, assistance, and training on all issues related to harassment, discrimination, sexual misconduct, sexual harassment under Title IX, and retaliation.
-EO documents are available in alternative formats by contacting the EO office at (413) 545-3464 or firstname.lastname@example.org.
+The Office of Equal Opportunity and Access is responsible for investigating complaints arising out of the Policy Against Discrimination, Harassment, and Related Interpersonal Violence and the Title IX Policy & Procedures.
+The EOA Office assumes responsibility for implementation of these policies, and provides advice, assistance, and training on all issues related to harassment, discrimination, sexual misconduct, sexual harassment under Title IX, and retaliation.
+EOA documents are available in alternative formats by contacting the EOA office at (413) 545-3464 or email@example.com.

 - Administers the University's Title IX Policy & Procedures and provides advice and counsel to the campus community on related issues.